Analyzing your prompt, please hold on...

 sheet.getCells().get("C1").setStyle(style);

-// Finally, Protect the sheet now.
+// Finally, protect the sheet.

 sheet.protect(AsposeCells.ProtectionType.All);

-// Save the excel file.
+// Save the Excel file.

 wb.save(path.join(dataDir, "output.out.xls"), AsposeCells.SaveFormat.Excel97To2003);

 Aspose.Cells allows you to easily lock any row in the worksheet.
-Here, we can make use of the applyStyle(Style, StyleFlag) method of Aspose.Cells.Row class to apply Style to a particular row in the worksheet.
-This method takes two arguments: a Style object and StyleFlag object which has all the members related to applied formatting.
+Use the applyStyle(Style, StyleFlag) method of the Aspose.Cells.Row class to apply a Style to a particular row.
+This method takes two arguments: a Style object and a StyleFlag object that contains the members related to applied formatting.

 const path = require("path");